Phylum Aschelminthes or Nemathelminthes

 They are bilaterally symmetrical, triploblastic, and unsegmented pseudocoelomates.
 The body is slender, vermiform, and rounded, or cylindrical in shape.

 - Habitat– These animals exist as free-living, aquatic, and terrestrial or may be found as a parasite in plants and animals.

-- Level of organization– An organ-system level of organization is found.
+- Level of organization– In Nematods the organ-system level of body organization is found.

-- Symmetry– They are possessing a bilaterally symmetrical body. the distinct head is absent in Aschelminthes.
+- Symmetry– They possess a bilaterally symmetrical body. the distinct head is absent in Aschelminthes.

 - Germinal layer– Triploblastic animals

-- Excretion– Waste products are removed from the body cavity by an excretory tube through the excretory pore.
-In some forms protonephridia or rennet cells or giant cells as excretory organs.
+Excretion– Waste products are removed from the body cavity by an excretory tube through the excretory pore.
+In some forms protonephridia rennet cells or giant cells as excretory organs.

 - Circulatory and respiratory system: absent.

 - The sense organs are in the form of pits, papillae, bristles, and eyespots.